 Loss of muscle mass begins early.
 As we engage in lesser activities, this leads to a loss of as much as 3% to 5% of muscle mass each decade after age 30.
 This lessens our strength and mobility.

 Remember the term homeostasis?
 Well, our body’s damage repair processes start out superb, but as time goes by the damages accumulate.
 The repair process wanes.
 As a lot of things go wrong, everything doubles and the body cannot repair itself.

 According to medical science, our muscles grow and strengthen until about age 30, but then the process reverses itself.
 We lose muscle mass and function, losing some muscle mass even if we remain active.

 What does Loss of Muscle Mass Lead to

 The medical term for this is sarcopenia, and this process typically happens faster around the age of 75, though it can begin as early as 65.
 Loss of muscle mass is a characteristic of frailty.

-This causes other symptoms, such as a reduction of the nerve cells that normally send signals to our brain to begin movement.
+This causes other symptoms, such as a reduction of the nerve cells that normally signal our brain to begin movement.
 There can also be a decrease in hormones, such as testosterone.
-Loss of muscle mass can lead to a body’s inability to turn protein into energy, and even more important an inability to get enough protein and calories a day to build body mass.
+Loss of muscle mass can lead to a body’s inability to turn protein into energy, and even more important, an inability to get enough protein and calories a day to build body mass.
 We notice this when an individual stops eating and begins to lose weight.